THE DENVERS

 The two photographs immediately above came to us courtesy of Terry Metcalfe.
 Roy Smith says: "Terry has provided a couple of milestone photographs here which certainly bring back some memories and fill a huge gap in our photo-history.
 "I must say I would have wagered money that we never used Vox amps, but here is proof."
 The photos are early in 1961 with new members bass man, Brian Ashcroft, and drummer, Louis Johnson with Johnny Maunder and Roy Smith during the bands first tour of France, pre-girl singers!

 In 1961 the group got work in France where they teamed with London vocalist Jenny Paul.
-During this period their manager was Sam Curtis, who had been formally connected with the Shadows.
+During this period their manager was Sam Curtis, who had been formerly connected with The Shadows.

 Adding another female vocalist (Pauline Riley from Norton) this studio shot featured a stand in drummer for the newly hired Adrian Tilbrook (who couldn't make the photo session) Brian Ashcroft from Billingham.
 There was also a stand in Gretsch Country Gentleman guitar held by Roy.
 His original order of a Gretsch Country Club arrived at Burdons, on Yarm Street, damaged and the only quick replacement was a garish orange Gretsch 6120 - Chet Atkins model.

-Thusly equipped, the band in its final configuration, returned to France playing on their own account, and occasionally backing luminaries like the Everly Brothers, Billy Eckstein and The Platters....and the Everly - Don and Phil - are pictured above with The Denvers in France.
-It was during this period that Roy was solicited from the Shadows organization to replace Jet Harris on the Harris/Tony Meehan British tour promoting their current hit records.
+Thusly equipped, the band in its final configuration, returned to France playing on their own account, and occasionally backing luminaries like the Everly Brothers, Billy Eckstine and The Platters....and the Everly Brothers - Don and Phil - are pictured above with The Denvers in France.
+It was during this period that Roy was solicited from The Shadows organisation to replace Jet Harris on the Harris/Tony Meehan British tour promoting their current hit records.
 As the Denvers own record deal was then in the works, he declined!

 Roy Smith - the Denvers lead guitarist and vocalist.